SweetySeelam2/Medi-Hack-Devpost-Hackathon/README.md

 - **Equity watchpoint:** older patients show lower discrimination (AUC {age_gt60:.3f}) relative to ages 45–60 (AUC {age_45_60:.3f}); this cohort is flagged for ongoing monitoring and potential threshold or workflow adjustments.

-***Bottom line: a calibrated, transparent triage tool to support prioritization and resource use—not a diagnostic device.***
+***Bottom line: A calibrated, transparent triage tool to support prioritization and resource use—not a diagnostic device.***

 ---